AdamMurray/Testify/README.md

 # Testify
 ## The responsive web design test bed

+**IMPORTANT: currently working on a simple way to run the project which should be cross-platform and work for all users.
+I'll remove this notice when that is done.**

 Welcome to **Testify**!

 Testify is a little different from other responsive design tools out there.
 Most